Header image from a recent shoot with James River Yoga.

 All of this and more has pushed me from job to job, craft to craft, always seeking the peace and purpose that has been right in front of me all along.
 The peace I would never find in cigarette ashes, broken bottles and pot resin.
 The peace that is only found in loving well, loving often and loving incessantly.

 Although, as said earlier, I feel decades older than 30, I also feel like a new human each and every day.
-On some days, I sense limitless possibilities for learning and capability, and on others I feel terror and vulnerability — like I am and adult who still doesn’t know quite how to stand better than a newborn giraffe sent out into the world with a disproportionate stature-to-experience stability ratio.
+On some mornings, I sense limitless possibilities for learning and capability, and on others I feel terror and vulnerability — like I am and adult who still doesn’t know quite how to stand better than a newborn giraffe sent out into the world with a disproportionate stature-to-experience stability ratio.

 It’s hella frightening at times, but I’m beginning to wonder if that's the point.

 I wonder if all of this living and learning, all of these life inversions that seem as inevitable as they are scary are pushing us onward into something real and beautiful and new.
 Perhaps instead of shying away from these heuristic flips, what I really need to do is dedicate myself to practicing them fully — like my crow poses, headstands, and shoulderstands.

 The word yoga, in Sanskrit, means union.
 It is a union wrought from uncomfortable moments, often difficult to engage with and sometimes the last thing I want to do on any given afternoon.
 It’ll hurt.
 I’ll sweat.
 It will take and hour or so away from seeking another freelance client or from writing clickbait at a reckless speed to make the few dollars worth the time — all for the sake of creating noise, distraction and self-serving SEO rankings (which seems to be the one of the only marketable self-employed uses of a journalism degree, these days).
 But it always silences the internal voice, the voice that once called me away from my typewriter, down the street and into the bar.
 The voice that tells me nothing in this life makes sense.